rolfma19/pc-ted/README.md

-# PC-TED: A Learning-based Point Cloud Compression Toolkit for Training, Evaluation and Deployment
+# Bridging Research and Practice: A Training, Evaluating, and Deploying Toolkit for Learning-Based Point Cloud Compression

 ## Introduction

 ![](./assets/fig_overview.jpg)

-PC-TED is a unified toolkit bridging research and practical application for learning-based point cloud compression.
-By consolidating training, evaluation, and deployment workflows, PC-TED facilitates systematic comparisons of compression algorithms with an emphasis on real-world applicability.
+This toolkit is a unified toolkit bridging research and practical application for learning-based point cloud compression.
+By consolidating training, evaluation, and deployment workflows, This toolkit facilitates systematic comparisons of compression algorithms with an emphasis on real-world applicability.

 ## Software Architecture

-- **Model Zoo:** we have included common point cloud compression methods in the model zoo.
-- **Compression Evaluator:** we currently include some metrics for evaluating the compression performance of algorithms.
-- **Inference Evaluator:** we aim to provide hardware platform-independent metrics for evaluating inference performance.
+- **Model Trainer:** Model trainer enables flexible dataset loading, data preprocessing, neural network designing, and model training.
+- **Model Evaluator:** Model evaluator facilitates the selection of an optimal model through compression evaluation, inference benchmarking, and visualization comparison.
-- **Model Exportor:** the model exporter is to convert networks into the Open Neural Network Exchange (ONNX) format.
+- **Model Exportor:** Model exporter is provided for converting trained models into the Open Neural Network Exchange (ONNX) format, supporting cross-platform deployment.

 ## Installation
 We recommend using this toolkit with `Python 3.10`, `Pytorch 2.2.2` and `CUDA 11.8`.